creativein/useful-links/README.md

 # useful-links
-Curate List of some useful tutorials and library
+Curated List of some useful tutorials and library

 * Search Indexing
 Elasticlunr - Lightweight full-text search engine in Javascript for browser search and offline search.